How to Make a Grab & Go Bag and What's Included

 Be sure to store the batteries outside of the flashlights and keep an eye on the expiration date and rotate accordingly.

-Tip: If you want more robust lighting that the family can share, learn more about the family light kit.
+Tip: If you want more robust lighting for the family can share, learn more about the family light kit.

-Tip: If you want more robust lighting that the family can share, learn more about the family light kit.
+Tip: If you want more robust lighting for the family can share, learn more about the family light kit.

 Shelter

-Tip: If you want to prepare with a warmer form of shelter that includes a tent that the family can share, learn more about the family shelter & warmth kit.
+Tip: Prepare with a shelter kit that includes a tent and camping accessories.
+Learn more about the family shelter & warmth kit.

 Power

-Tip: Learn more about each type of charger and consider including all three.
+Tip: Consider including all 3 options in your grab & go bag.
 This strategy provides you with more options, allowing you to charge one device while using another, thus providing a continuous supply of power.
 This type of redundancy may not be necessary if you choose to include a family charging kit when you evacuate.

 Communications